 Anyone who has experienced tooth pain knows the sooner it can be relieved, the better.
 Feeling pain is not normal and can indicate a problem that needs to be addressed.
 If your teeth hurt, it is always a good idea to quickly see your dentist.
 They can then do a thorough examination and answer the frustrating question you might have, Why do my teeth hurt?

 Why do my teeth hurt?
-It can be a number a reasons, but here are the most common:
+It can be a number of reasons, but here are the most common:

 Damaged or Lost Filling: Sometimes a filling can fall out or be damaged, which will cause issues with your bite, leading to pain.
 A visit to your dentist can determine what needs to be done to eliminate the pain.